FREQUENTLY ASKED QUESTIONS

 Yes.
 Beneficial Botanicals tinctures are made from fresh plants collected in a pristine growing region of the United States, wild crafted from a remote area that is never sprayed with pesticides nor subject to runoff water pollution.
 Some plants should only be harvested from an area above a certain elevation because they are especially sensitive to air pollution.
 Usnea lapponica is an example of this as it is especially sensitive to sulfur dioxide, a by-product from combustion of petroleum and coal.
 The Usnea harvested for our tincture is from an altitude of 5,000 feet that is isolated from sulfur dioxide pollution.

 What is the liquid used in your tinctures?

-Our tinctures, under the label Beneficial Botanicals, are made with food grade, 80 proof grain alcohol.
+Our tinctures, under the label Beneficial Botanicals, are made with distilled water and food grade alcohol.
 The grain alcohol is distilled with a combination of American grown corn and wheat, made with a triple fermentation process and filtered through four stages.
-Since we don’t use dried herbs that would need to be hydrated with water, the use of alcohol produces the highest quality tincture, ensuring that the constituents will be preserved in a stable, soluble form.
+The use of alcohol produces the highest quality tincture, ensuring that the constituents will be preserved in a stable, soluble form.
 This method of tincturing retains the aqueous properties the plant has to offer, while dissolving and extracting all the resins, alkaloids, volatile oils, and other compounds.

 Is the alcohol used in your tinctures gluten-free?